InvenSense

 InvenSense Inc. is an American consumer electronics company, founded in 2003 in San Jose, California by Steve Nasiri.
-They are the provider of the MotionTracking sensor system on chip (SoC) which functions as a gyroscope for consumer electronic devices such as smartphones, tablets, wearables, gaming devices, optical image stabilization, and remote controls for Smart TVs.
+It is the provider of the MotionTracking sensor system on chip (SoC) which functions as a gyroscope for consumer electronic devices such as smartphones, tablets, wearables, gaming devices, optical image stabilization, and remote controls for Smart TVs.
 InvenSense provides the motion controller in the Nintendo Wii game controller and the Oculus Rift DK1.
 Its motion controllers are found in the Samsung Galaxy smartphones and most recently in the Apple iPhone 6.

 History

 Founded in 2003, InvenSense is headquartered in San Jose, California with offices in Wilmington, Massachusetts, China, Taiwan, Korea, Japan, France, Canada, Slovakia and Italy.

 In December 2016, the company was acquired by electronics company TDK for US$1.3 billion.
 InvenSense became part of the MEMS Sensors Business Group in 2017.
 In February 2018, Chirp Microsystems joined InvenSense through its acquisition by TDK.